Marawi: Climate

 Marawi's weather is warm and wet throughout the year.
 With the elevation along Lake Lanao at around 2300 ft, this raised altitude together frequent heavy showers at all seasons, ensures that hot conditions are seldom observed.

 Demographics

 Language

-Maranao or Meranaw is widely spoken in Marawi; however, local inhabitants can also speak Maguindanao, Iranun, English and Tagalog.
+Maranao or Meranaw is widely spoken in Marawi; however, many local inhabitants can also speak Maguindanaon, Iranun, and/or Tagalog.

 Religion

 Marawi is predominantly a Muslim city, with Muslims accounting for 99.6% of the population.
-Sharia criminal law exists but without stoning, amputations, flagellations, or other punishments typically associated with Sharia as they are against the law of the Philippines.
-The distribution of alcoholic products and gambling is forbidden and women must cover their heads, though non-Muslims are exempted from this rule.
-Other than sharia law in personal matters, these laws are not applicable elsewhere in Lanao del Sur.